MonaMandor/MonaMandor/README.md

-# Mona Mandor - Junior Flutter Developer
+# Mona Mandor -  Flutter Developer

 ## Introduction
-Hello there! 👋 I'm Mona Mandor, a Junior Flutter developer with one year of experience.
+Hello there! 👋 I'm Mona Mandor, a  Flutter developer with 2 years of experience.
 I specialize in creating efficient and user-friendly mobile applications using Flutter.

 - Strong foundation in programming concepts and deep understanding of Object-Oriented Programming (OOP) design principles.
 - Skilled in developing reusable components and implementing clean architecture principles.